More Circulation Information:

 Renewing Library Materials

 The renewal period is the same as the original loan period.
 Libraries may have limited renewals for some materials.
 Materials that cannot be renewed online or by phone must be returned to the library from which they were checked out before they can be checked out again.
-Materials with holds and recalls cannot be renewed.
+Recalled materials cannot be renewed.